 The Centrist Manifesto

-Policy Based on Evidence, Reason & the Constitution
+Policy Based on Evidence, Reason, Constitutional Intent & Ethics

 From the founding of the United States of America, through our civil strife and development, we remind ourselves we all deserve and have the right to demand, in the spirit of our Declaration of Independence, equal access to opportunity and equal treatment in justice and law.
 Further, that government ‘of the people, by the people, and for the people’ in the spirit of ‘liberty and justice for all’ is our goal.